History of the Jews in Australia: Colonial era

-In 1827 and 1828 then the worldly condition of the Hebrews in the colony improved considerably, in consequence of the great influx of respectable merchants; and this, with other circumstances, has raised the Hebrews in the estimation of their fellow colonists.
-About this period Mr. P. J. Cohen having offered the use of his house for the purpose, divine worship was performed for the first time in the colony according to the Hebrew form, and was continued regularly every Sabbath and holiday.
-From some difference of opinion then existing among the members of this faith, divine service was also performed occasionally in a room hired by Messrs.
-A. Elias and James Simmons.
-In this condition everything in connection with their religion remained until the arrival of Rev. Aaron Levi, in the year 1830.
-He had been a dayyan, and, duly accredited, he succeeded in instilling into the minds of the congregation a taste for the religion of their fathers.
-A Sefer Torah [scroll of the Law] was purchased by subscription, divine service was more regularly conducted, and from this time may be dated the establishment of the Jewish religion in Sydney.
-In 1832 they formed themselves into a proper congregation, and appointed Joseph Barrow Montefiore as the first president.

-In 1832, the first Jewish wedding in Australia was celebrated, the contracting parties being Moses Joseph and Rosetta Nathan.
+In 1830 or 1832, the first Jewish wedding in Australia was celebrated, the contracting parties being Moses Joseph and Rosetta Nathan.
 Three years later a Mr. Rose came from England and acted as the chazzan, shochet, and mohel.
 He was succeeded by Jacob Isaacs.

 Over the following decades, the community's numbers increased, primarily as a result of Jewish immigration from the United Kingdom and Germany.
 Kehillas (organized communities) began to be established in Sydney (1831) and Melbourne (1841).
 The condition of the Jewish community improved to such an extent that in 1844 the first synagogue was formed in York Street, Sydney using rented space, which continued in use for more than thirty years.

 The 1841 census shows that New South Wales Jewry accounted for 65.3% of the total Australian Jewish population, and 0.57% of the total Australian population.
 In 1848, there were 200 Jews in Victoria, and they formed the Melbourne Jewish Philanthropic Society to provide assistance to those in need.

 Although the Jewish community was primarily Ashkenazi, some Sephardi Jews also immigrated to Australia, and the community thrived during the mid-to-late 19th century.
 For some twenty years, there was a Sephardic congregation, and some Sephardi families occupied important communal positions.
 Gradually, however, the Sephardi population declined, and the congregation was disbanded in 1873.